-In July 2018 the College adopted a strategic plan for the period 1 August 2018 to 31 July 2021.
+In July 2022 the College adopted a strategic plan for the period 1 August 2022 to 31 July 2025.
 This strategic plan includes property and financial plans.
 The Governing Body monitors the performance of the College against these plans.
 The plans are reviewed and updated each year.
-Due to the coronavirus pandemic, on the expiration of the 2018-2021 strategic plan, the Governing Body approved a one-year post-COVID recovery plan in July 2021.
-A new three-year strategic plan covering the period 2022-2025 was submitted to the Governing Body in July 2022.

-The College's strategic objectives for 2021/22 were:
+The College's strategic objectives for 2022-2025 are: